 According to the Collins Dictionary online, "if you have integrity, you are honest and firm in your moral principles."

-Personal integrity is an inborn moral conviction to do what is right, and reject that which is wrong, regardless of the consequences that are attached to their decisions.
+Personal integrity is an inborn moral conviction to do what's right and reject that which is wrong, regardless of the consequences that are attached to the decision.

-Integrity comes in many forms, but the most important traits that are expected at the workplace are dependability, honesty, loyalty and good judgement.
+Integrity comes in many forms, but the most important traits expected in the workplace are dependability, honesty, loyalty and good judgement.

 As an individual in the workplace, having integrity means:

-That you have appropriate values, and behaviours that reflect these values; and
+You have appropriate values and behaviours that reflect these values

 The Three Forms of Integrity: